bahleg/OBSIFLASK/example/vault_example/Files, directories and links.md

 	- Copy file/folder

-When creating a file, you can optionally select a template, if a template folder is set in the [config](https://github.com/bahleg/OBSIFLASK/blob/main/src/obsiflask/config.py)
+When creating a file, you can optionally select a template, if a template folder is set in the [config](https://github.com/bahleg/OBSIFLASK/blob/main/src/obsiflask/config.py).
+For example, for this vault you can use a [[digit]] template.
 # 🔗 Links
 LOBSIDIAN supports both Markdown links and wikilinks.